daynewright/Winterest/README.md

 ### Login

 The application has user authentication through Firebase.
-You are able to login with a Google account or create on with an email and password.
+You are able to login with a Google account or create one with an email and password.

 ![Login](/lib/img/login.png)